 How to Stay Inspired When Writing Feels Like a Chore

-Shrink the Task
+Make the Task Seem Smaller

 A big part of writing resistance comes from overwhelm.
 If you’re trying to complete a full chapter, draft an entire blog post, or polish a piece to perfection, it can feel paralyzing.
 Instead, try writing just one paragraph—or even one sentence.
 Tiny wins build momentum.
 Once you start, you often find it easier to keep going.

-Change the Scenery
+Change Your Scenery

 Environment plays a huge role in creativity.
 If you’ve been sitting at the same desk day after day, it might be time for a change.
 Try writing in a park, a café, or even a different room.
 A shift in surroundings can offer a shift in mindset, inviting in fresh energy and new perspectives.